 After running hundreds of miles on trails through granite canyons, rugged mountain slopes, and rolling desert sandstone, our team narrowed down the best running hats to help protect trail runners and ultrarunners.

 Shielding your face, eyes, and lips from soaking up the sun saves energy on trail and prevents a tough recovery later.
 Today’s running hats have evolved from simple and utilitarian tools into nuanced pieces of gear.
 Hats for runners not only block harmful rays, but also soak up sweat, dry swiftly, and keep heads cool.
-Some trail runners and ultrarunners also place a premium on hats that fit into our running packs when we don’t need them, pair well with our favorite sunglasses, are easily adjustable on the fly, and don’t impair visibility.
+Some trail runners and ultrarunners also place a premium on hats that fit into our running packs when we don’t need them, pair well with our favorite running sunglasses, are easily adjustable on the fly, and don’t impair visibility.
 An entire spectrum of sleek and featherweight or roomy and hardy caps are available for your quiver.

 To help you choose the best running hat, our seven-member crew of professional, competitive, collegiate, and recreational trail runners and ultrarunners donned a range of the most popular, top-rated running hats for hundreds of miles.
 The team included male- and female-identifying runners training for myriad goals, from Run Rabbit Run 100 Mile to the 40-mile Grand Traverse Mountain Run.
 We ran from dusk to dawn across the Rocky Mountains and western United States facing an array of conditions from dusty trails to rocky singletrack, mud-packed routes, sandstone, snow, rain, and endless hours of sunshine.